blvdmitry/react-faceless/README.md

 # react-faceless

 Todo:
-- Publish first version of the package
+- Correct import structure of the package

 Next:
 - Overlay